Frequently Asked Questions

 Can I register my child for less than a full week of After-Camp extended care?

-Some camp weeks do allow for Single Day After-Care.
+We allow Single Day After-Care if you sign up ahead of time.
 Please see registration page for details.

 How do I transport my child to and from camp?

 Campers must be dropped off and picked up at the farm.
 We encourage carpooling!
-One of the Camp Urban Adamah staff will sign campers in and out each day.
+One of the Camp Urban Adamah staff will supervise sign-in and sign-out by parents/guardians each day.

 How does transportation work for San Francisco campers?